-When the fourth Thursday in November rolls around, a lot of folks think about turkey and pie.
+When the fourth Thursday in November rolls around, many folks think about turkey and pie.
 Others gear up for a big game or an all-out shopping campaign.
 Some simply want to get outside and enjoy all there is under the Big Sky.
-We’ve got some thoughts on what makes a perfect Montana Thanksgiving in 2022.
-But, whatever it is that makes Thanksgiving special for you, just remember to take a moment for a little gratitude.
+Have a happy Thanksgiving this year with these 9 awesome ways to celebrate.

 The night before Thanksgiving is when many folks kick off the holiday season with an early happy hour—that often goes long into the evening.
 If you're in Southwest Montana, slide on your party boots and head to the Pony Bar.
 It's the one bar in a one-horse town, but it's a popular drinking destination for people who are looking for a party.
 Just make plans to get home safely.

 There are many awesome bakeries beneath the Big Sky, and the Coffee Pot Bakery Café in Bozeman is one of the finest.
-Whether you want to grab a few mixed slices or order a whole pie to finish off your Thanksgiving dinner, they’ll take care of you.
+Whether you want to grab a few mixed slices or order a whole pie to finish off your Thanksgiving dinner, they'll take care of you.
 They even have gluten-free pies.

 Pick up a fresh turkey, ham, or roast for your holiday feast.
 The Meat Palace is an old-fashioned, family-owned butcher shop that has kept Billings' carnivores happy for over 30 years.
-Each November, they stock up on fresh turkeys for Thanksgiving, so be sure to get yours before they run out.
+Each November, they stock up on fresh turkeys for Thanksgiving, so get yours before they run out.